Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.10.1
+# Announcing C-Blosc2 2.10.2
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release with also several improvements for helping integration of C-Blosc2 in other projects (thanks to Alex Huebel).
-Also, `blosc2_remove_urlpath(const char *urlpath)` does not return an error when path does not exist.
+This is a maintenance release with also several improvements for helping integration of C-Blosc2 in other projects (thanks to Alex Huebl).
+Also, some fixes for MinGW platform are in (thanks to Biswapriyo Nath).

 For more info, please see the release notes in: